 The groundwater remedy was reviewed as part of EPA's Five Year Review in September 2006.
 The review found that improvements to the groundwater monitoring well network were needed to further define details of the plume's interior.
-The groundwater remedy will also be evaluated for a change, beginning in 2008.
-The current pump and treat system has not operated effectively due to a regional decline in the water table.
-A pilot study for an in-situ treatment of the groundwater source area is planned to begin in August 2008.
-EPA may later propose a remedy change through a ROD Amendment for groundwater.
+The pump and treat system remedy did not operate effectively due to a regional decline in the water table.
+The Record of Decision (ROD) Amendment completed in September 27, 2012, revised the remedy to replace extracting, treating and discharging groundwater with Monitored Natural Attenuation (MNA) and Institutional Controls (ICs)

 Construction of the initial site cover began during October 2000 after the 212 residents from the trailer park were moved into temporary housing.
 As part of a relocation offer, 22 families living in the trailer park took a cash buy out, and 32 families lived in temporary housing until construction of on permanent housing was completed.
 All 32 families were moved into permanent single family housing by May 2002.
 Construction on implementation of the site cover was placed on hold while EPA and the PRPs negotiated an alternate method to handle the onsite soils.
 During implementation of the cover system, EPA discovered that soil contamination extended onto all of the adjacent properties surrounding the site.
 In addition, during field implementation the contractor for the PRP was unable to meet various design criteria.
 Soil located adjacent to Pick a Part and the irrigation canal has been moved back onto the Purity Oil Site.
 EPA conducted trenching and sampling on the adjacent scrap yard, trailer park and market areas during May and September 2002.
 EPA selected a revised remedy for the soils at the site in June 2006.

 The revised remedy for soils is largely complete, as of July 2008.
 Acidic sludge from the former Purity operations was mixed with calcium carbonate to neutralize the acidity and develop the necessary soil properties for placement under a cap.
 These soils were placed in layers, compacted, and then covered with a low-permeability landfill cover.
 The cover includes a geosynthetic clay liner, geocomposite drainage layer, and a vegetative layer to prevent infiltration of rainfall into the neutralized waste oil sludge and contaminated soil.
-A soil vapor extraction system will also be installed after the cap is complete to remediate any possible gas vapors from the impacted areas entering future buildings or adjacent properties.
+A soil vapor extraction system was installed and operating after the cap was completed to remediate any possible gas vapors from the impacted areas entering future buildings or adjacent properties.